Top Ten Anastacia Albums

 As for her three greatest hits compilations:

-even though you should own all her albums, if you feel like a Greatest Hits CD is everything you need by her, this one sounds like a good deal being the only double disc compilation, but as a perfectionist I can't get over the fact there are only 38 songs on the album despite its title.
-The album has songs from all her studio albums from "Not That Kind" to "Resurrection", and also includes non-album songs from the other 2 compilations.
-There are also several non-singles from the albums on this record that show not only her hit singles are great.
+Even though you should own all her albums, if you feel like a Greatest Hits CD is everything you need by her, this one sounds like a good deal, being the only double-disc compilation.
+However, as a perfectionist, I can't get over the fact that there are only 38 songs on the album despite its title.
+The album includes songs from all her studio albums, from "Not That Kind" to "Resurrection," and also features non-album songs from the other two compilations.
+Several non-singles from the albums are on this record, showing that not only her hit singles are great.

-Unfortunately, it omits "Everything Burns" by her and Evanescence's Ben Moody, which was used to promote the 2005 "Fantastic Four" movie in several countries, is a million times better than the flick and is one of my, if not my favorite song by her (Moody wrote it though).
+Unfortunately, it omits "Everything Burns" by her and Evanescence's Ben Moody, which was used to promote the 2005 "Fantastic Four" movie in several countries.
+This song is a million times better than the flick and is one of my, if not my favorite song by her (Moody wrote it, though).
 This non-album song was included on the other two compilations.

 BAdd New Item